 Some pH adjustment chemicals are also phosphate based and some fish food companies use phosphate as a preservative.

-To control phosphate levels, don’t overfeed your fish, keep up with regular water changes, remove dead fish and plant material from the tank promptly, don’t use pH chemicals that contain phosphate.
+To control phosphate levels, don’t overfeed your fish, keep up with regular water changes, remove dead fish and plant material from the tank promptly, and don’t use pH chemicals that contain phosphate.